 - Graduation Requirements:

 - For students in the BScN - Collaborative Program, BScN - Bilingual Program, or the BScN - After Degree Program, a minimum GPA of 2.0 is required on the last ★60.
 (If ★60 requires including another term or terms, the best results from this term or terms are included.
 Failing results are not included in the calculation of the graduation GPA.).

 - For students in the Registered Psychiatric Nurse (RPN) to BScN Program a minimum GPA of 2.0 is required on the last ★36 taken.

 - Credit by Special Assessment is available in certain courses under specific circumstances.
 See Credit by Special Assessment , and contact the Faculty of Nursing for any further information.

 - Dean's List: All students who receive first-class standing or degree with distinction and have demonstrated satisfactory clinical practice are placed on the Dean's Honor List for that particular year.

 Matters regarding a student's academic status, including course grades, may become the subject of an appeal.
-Students with such problems should first consult the instructor of the course concerned and the coordinator, if necessary.
+Students with such problems should first consult the instructor of the course concerned and the course coordinator, if necessary.
 If a satisfactory resolution is not reached, the student can submit an informal appeal application to the Associate Dean or designate, Undergraduate Programs to apply for an informal appeal.
 A formal appeal application may be submitted from the student to the Dean once an informal appeal decision letter is received.
 The Faculty of Nursing Appeals Committee meets to consider the case.
 Details of appeal procedures at the Faculty level are available from the Faculty website.
 Students have the right to appeal a Faculty of Nursing Appeals Committee decision, except grade appeals, to the General Faculties Council Academic Appeals Committee.
 See Appeals and Grievances and Practicum Intervention Policy .